 We explored two sectors that create land use change for this scenario analysis: placer and quartz (hard-rock) mining and mineral exploration.
 For both mining sectors, we included mineral exploration (including cutlines), future potential mine sites, and transportation (roads and trails) needs.
-We developed two 20-year scenarios with decadal growth for each sector: high and low growth.
+We developed two 20-year scenarios with decadal growth for each sector: high and low growth (Table 1- page 910).
 These scenarios explore plausible levels and locations of development.
-The quartz mining scenario is summarized in - page 10, and was based on expert advice on probable and potential mining and exploration location and extents.
-Both scenarios did not consider any legislative or regulatory changes, including a regional plan.
+The low placer activity scenario represents a pace of development at 65% of the average gold production over the last decade and the average of the 5 lowest years in the last 4 decades.
+The high placer scenario represents an increase of almost double (1.9 times) the pace and scale of development over the last decade (Figure 2).